 Picking the right course for your sixth form study is an exciting time.
-At Winstanley College, we offer you a range of engaging courses to suit your individual needs and prospective career choices.
-These include A-levels and vocational level 3 courses.
+At Winstanley College, we offer a range of engaging courses to suit your individual needs and prospective career choices.
+These include A-levels and Vocational Level 3 courses.

 A full list of entry requirements can be found below